nucypher/nucypher/docs/source/demos/local_fleet_demo.md

 ### 2. Run a Lonely Ursula

-The first step is to launch to first Ursula on the network by running:
+The first step is to launch the first Ursula on the network by running:

 `$ python run_lonely_demo_ursula.py`